justingrant94/Project/README.md

 **1.** One of my main challenges was displaying the four counters that won.
 What I faced was as soon as the user wins the counters disappear, which I believe is down to the remove function that I created.
 However, when I uncommented the remove function it then displayed the counters but the game continued so I couldn't figure out how to stop that from happening.

-**2.** The second challenge was creating a set timer that disappeared after 5 seconds.
+**2.** The second challenge was creating a set timer that disappeared after four seconds.

 **3.** I wanted the user to have an option to play again once this has been completed which I failed to achieve.